Halifax child and teenager account review

 Halifax has a couple of current account options for kids and teens.
 Its Expresscash account is for those aged 11 to 17 and it’s a pretty solid product for day-to-day spending.
 The account has no monthly fee, can be managed from the app, includes a debit card, and even pays a small amount of interest on your balance.

 Halifax also offers Money Smart which is a bank account and savings account in one application.
-Money Smart is suitable for 11 to 15 year olds and comes with a debit card that can be linked to Apple Pay and Google Pay and no monthly charges.
+Money Smart is suitable for 11 to 15 year olds and comes with a debit card that can be linked to Apple Pay and Google Pay, with no monthly charges.
 The savings account pays interest up to a set limit.
 Parents have full visibility of their child’s account activities through the mobile banking app or online banking.

 The main catch with these accounts is you can’t open them until your child turns 11.
 If you want to start earlier than that, you might want to look at prepaid cards for children instead, which are available to children as young as six and usually come with some kind of parental control features.
 You can compare them on this page.